 1962 - Just a thought of a Museum

 Our story began back in 1962 when four local tramway enthusiasts rescued the body of an old Lowestoft Tramcar Nº 14.
-It was in use as a summerhouse in Gunton at the time.
+It was in use as a summerhouse in North Lowestoft at the time.
 From this grew the idea of forming a transport museum.
 Lowestoft Tramcar Nº 14 is still in our fleet today.
+The picture below is of Nº 14 in Woolaston Road shortly after being found.

 1965 - Museum established on present site

-1968 - Power House & 1st Phase of Trolleybus Depot Erected
+1968 - Generator House & 1st phase of Trolleybus Depot erected

 On 10th January 1971 history was made when London Transport Trolleybus Nº 1521 was the first of its kind to run under trolleybus overhead in a museum anywhere in the country.